 - communicate information about their ideas and capacity to participate to those with influence over future research agendas and opportunities

 - identify European research teams with expertise in these areas, and with commitments to disabled people’s participation in research

 - engage as active participants in the development collaborative ideas for future funded research projects

-This is achieved by engaging representatives of European disabled people’s organisations in consultation, knowledge development and research mapping over a period of 18 months (Jan 2008 – Jun 2009).
+This was achieved by engaging representatives of European disabled people's organisations in consultation, knowledge development and research mapping over a period of 18 months (Jan 2008 - Jun 2009).

 Review of policy priorities

 The first task was to review the existing priorities of disabled people's organisations in relation to opportunities for future research.
 This involved a mapping of existing policy documents produced by European Disability Forum and Disabled People's International, and the substantive Articles of the UN Convention.
 The review identified civil society priorities of policy relevance on a thematic basis and linked them to potential topics for future research.
 These themes provided a typology for the consultation.